 No effective chemotherapeutic agents have been identified 5.

-Five year recurrence rate is significantly higher (41%) than that seen in grade I (benign) meningiomas (12%) 3.
+The five-year recurrence rate is significantly higher (41%) than that seen in grade I (benign) meningiomas (12%) 3.

 - 1. Backer-Grøndahl T, Moen BH, Torp SH.
 The histopathological spectrum of human meningiomas.
 Int J Clin Exp Pathol.
 2012;5 (3): 231-42.
 Free text at pubmed - Pubmed citation